Brandon-Gary/redcap-event-data-transformation/README.md

 The CSV file 'output_sample_data' shows what the input data looks like post-transformation.

 ### Result
 The script is then setup on our department server scheduled to automatically run several times a day to keep the list updated as time passes and new events are scheduled.
-Since it's publically displayed the current version can be seen here

 **Live Example:** LINK HERE

 #### Technologies Used: